Should they apply and if so, how?

 - Top school grades are important so encourage your child to study subjects at school that they enjoy and are likely to do well.

-- Your child should choose a subject they will enjoy studying for three or more years.
-Encourage them to think carefully, and to consider subjects they haven’t studied before.
+- Encourage your child to choose a subject they will enjoy studying for three or more years.
+Recommend that they give their course choice a lot of thought and consider subjects they haven’t studied before.

 - Suggest they start their UCAS application over the summer – the personal statement is likely to take much longer than they think!

-- If their course includes an admissions test, make sure they register for it by the registration deadline.
-Students who practice for these tests tend to do better, so encourage your child to read our advice and have a go at the test papers on our website.
+- If their course includes an admissions test, make sure they register and book by the deadline.
+Students who practise for these tests tend to do better, so encourage your child to read our advice and have a go at the online practice test and past papers on our website.

 There is more detail on the application process in our guide for applicants.